Modular affine Hecke category and regular centralizer: Perverse sheaves on G/U

 \section{Perverse sheaves on \texorpdfstring{$G/U$}{G/U}}

 We continue with the setting of Sections~\ref{ss:const-Fl}--\ref{sec:fmZ}, and consider also the constructions of Section~\ref{sec:Coh-St} in the case $\bG=G^\vee_\bk$ (with the Borel subgroup $B^\vee_\bk$ and the maximal torus $T^\vee_\bk$).
+In particular, we fix a Steinberg section $\Sigma \subset G^\vee_\bk$ as in~\S\ref{ss:Steinberg-section}.
 It is clear that in this case the Coxeter system $(\bWf,\bSf)$ of Section~\ref{sec:Coh-St} identifies with the Coxeter system $(\Wf,\Sf)$ of Section~\ref{ss:const-Fl}.
 We will assume in this section that $G^\vee_\bk$ has simply connected derived subgroup, or in other words that the quotient of $X^*(T)$ by the root lattice is free.

 Before constructing the main equivalence of the paper, we explain a similar construction for perverse sheaves on the ``finite'' flag variety $G/B$ (or, in fact, on the basic affine space $G/U$).
 This construction is essentially a reinterpretation of the main result of~\cite{bezr}; it will serve as a ``toy example'' to illustrate our methods, but will also play a role in the proof of the theorem.